by Sarah J. Maas

 Five reasons to grab Queen of Shadows or begin Throne of Glass series

 - The characters will pull you in.
 You will root for them, weep for them, become angry and spend hours trying to pair couples and destinies.
-Celaena/Aelin kick-ass assassin, Queen, and Fae is complicated, brave, brutal, passionate and leader.
+Celaena/Aelin is a kick-ass assassin, Queen, and Fae.
+She is complicated, brave, brutal, and passionate.
+She is a born leader.
 As Aelin has developed my emotions for her, have evolved.
 I have felt frustration, sorrow, awe, anger, confusion, and pride.
 Her growth, struggles, love of others and need to protect place her on my favorite character list.
 In Queen of Shadows, Lysandra shines, and I loved the reveals.
 Eldie proved interesting, and I am curious as to her role.
 Manon, Wing Leader and Heir to the Blackbeak clan both infuriated and surprised me.
 We aren’t going to be besties, but I was surprised by how much I felt for her.
 An interaction between her and Dorian had me lifting a brow.
 Rowan and Aedion are not just sexy, but hilarious.
 Their banter and snide remarks gave normalcy to all around them.
 The villains, secondary characters, and creatures all added to the tale and had me flipping the pages lost within this world.

 - The world is complex with its four kingdoms.
 Power plays, manipulation, and politics have wreaked havoc creating enemies and alliances.
 Maas teased me unmercifully and had me second guessing and plotting possible outcomes.
 We spend our time between Adarlan and castle where Manon and the other clans work for the Duke.
 The city and the castle were vividly described.
 Maas brought them to life in 3D delivering danger, tension, and suspense.
 At times the tale was gritty, bloody and dark.
 All elements necessary to ensnare the reader while lending an air of believability to the tale.